-TINYpulse Onboard sends new hires four targeted Pulse Surveys to collect feedback about their onboarding experience.
-Pulse Surveys are sent at key points to find out how employees are integrating into their role and to uncover any underlying issues in the onboarding process that can be improved for future new hires.
+Limeade Listening Onboard sends new hires four targeted surveys to collect feedback about their onboarding experience.
+Surveys are sent at key points to find out how employees are integrating into their role and to uncover any underlying issues in the onboarding process that can be improved for future new hires.

 New employees have a unique perspective from the rest of the workforce since they see things with fresh eyes.
 The Engage Pulse Surveys are great for keeping existing employees engaged in their roles, but may not be relevant for new hires.

-One key difference between the two Pulse Surveys is that Onboard questions are not anonymous.
 New employees submit feedback through Onboard with their name associated with their response.
 Feedback is non-anonymous because we want to give leaders actionable feedback to help set new hires up for success in the most effective way possible.
-Managers and administrators can immediately view employee feedback and work with them directly to resolve any issues and provide support in real-time.
+Managers and Admins can immediately view employee feedback and work with them directly to resolve any issues and provide support in real-time.